-- 41. The Deputy Vice-Chancellor: Student Education (or nominee) will review the decision on the following grounds only: - (a) The decision of the Committee on Applications was unreasonable in the light of the evidence supplied11. - (b) The procedure for the Committee on Applications' meeting was deficient in a way which materially prejudiced the case. - (c) New evidence has emerged which was not available when the Committee met and there is a good reason why it was not brought to the Committee on Applications' attention during the meeting to discuss the case. - 42.
-The Head of Student Cases will evaluate the request for the review to ensure that it has been made in time and falls within the grounds for review set out in paragraph 41.
+- 47. The Dean of the Leeds Doctoral College (or nominee) will review the decision on the following grounds only: - (a) The decision of the Committee on Applications was unreasonable in the light of the evidence supplied. - (b) The procedure for the Committee on Applications' meeting was deficient in a way which materially prejudiced the case. - (c) New evidence has emerged which was not available when the Committee met and there is a good reason why it was not brought to the Committee on Applications' attention during the meeting to discuss the case. - 48.
+The Dean of the Leeds Doctoral College (or nominee) will only review cases where there is information and evidence provided with the appeal to support grounds.
+Disagreement with the outcome is not in itself a ground for review - 49.
+The Head of Student Cases will evaluate the request for the review to ensure that it has been made in time and falls within the grounds for review set out in paragraph 47.
 Upon completion of this evaluation, the Head of Student Cases or nominee will acknowledge the request for review in writing.
-If the decision is not to proceed, an explanation will be provided and a Completion of Procedures letter will be issued. - 43.
-The Deputy Vice-Chancellor: Student Education (or nominee) will review the written material submitted to the Committee, a written statement of the outcome of the investigation and the request for a review. - 44.
-The Deputy Vice-Chancellor: Student Education (or nominee) will issue their decision as soon as possible and normally within 20 working days of receipt of the request for final review.
-The Deputy Vice-Chancellor: Student Education may: uphold the Committee outcome; vary the Committee outcome; or refer the matter back to the Committee for reconsideration.
-A Completion of Procedures letter will be issued. - 45.
-If a PGR is dissatisfied, they may complain to the OIA.
-The OIA will require evidence that a PGR has exhausted the University's procedures, and that the University has issued a Completion of Procedures letter.
-To make a complaint a PGR must send the Completion of Procedures letter to the OIA within 12 months of the date of the letter, together with a completed copy of its complaint form, which the OIA will use to assess whether a case is eligible for review under its rules.
-Further and specific details about the OIA can be obtained from its website: www.oiahe.org.uk.
+If the decision is not to proceed, an explanation will be provided and a Completion of Procedures letter will be issued. - 50.
+The Dean of the Leeds Doctoral College (or nominee) will review the written material submitted to the Committee, a written statement of the outcome of the investigation and the request for a review. - 51.
+The Dean of the Leeds Doctoral College (or nominee) will issue their decision as soon as possible and normally within 20 working days of receipt of the request for final review.
+The Dean of the Leeds Doctoral College may: uphold the Committee outcome; vary the Committee outcome; or refer the matter back to the Committee for reconsideration.
+A Completion of Procedures letter will be issued.